dtuckersuh/2021-fall-cs160-team-wanda/README.md

 ## Selenium Test Automation
 ### Downloading & Configuring the Driver
+1. Download Chrome Browser (if you do not already have it) from https://www.google.com/chrome/
-1. Go to Chrome, click Settings > Help > About Google Chrome to check what version your Chrome browser is at.
+2. Go to Chrome, click Settings > Help > About Google Chrome to check what version your Chrome browser is at.
 ![](media/aboutChromeMenu.png)
 ![](media/viewChromeVer.png)
 3. Download the chromedriver that matches the version of your browser: https://chromedriver.chromium.org/downloads <br>